-Again, the amount of bandwidth provided on MPLS is less than standard broadband Internet connections and yet MPLS lines can cost upward of 10 times more.
-It’s also expensive and time consuming to expand an MPLS network, which doesn’t have the same level of traffic prioritization capabilities as SD-WAN and may not be as reliable or resilient in the face of an outage.
+Again, the amount of bandwidth provided on MPLS is less than standard broadband Internet connections and yet MPLS lines can cost upwards of 10 times more.
+It’s also expensive and time-consuming to expand an MPLS network, which doesn’t have the same level of traffic prioritization capabilities as SD-WAN and may not be as reliable or resilient in the face of an outage.

 MPLS networks are less adaptable and flexible when it comes to managing and optimizing traffic flows, and given their limited bandwidth, companies will often over-provision the capacity required to ensure performance levels.
 In the event of an outage, backup connections are often in place but infrequently tested and may not work as expected.
 Failover to the alternative circuit may not be immediate, in which case session-based instances such as VoIP calls will be interrupted.

-This is a key area where SD-WAN shines.
-In the presence of multiple network circuits, such as MPLS, wired broadband Internet and wireless 4G LTE, SD-WAN can route traffic across the best circuit in real time based on the status and capability of a given connection.
-Traffic can be provisioned and optimized in real time depending on the specific needs of individual applications and thousands of devices can be managed from a single virtual interface.
+This is a key area where SD-WAN vendors shine.
+In the presence of multiple network circuits, such as MPLS, wired broadband Internet and wireless 4G LTE, SD-WAN companies can route traffic across the best circuit in real-time based on the status and capability of a given connection.
+Traffic can be provisioned and optimized in real-time depending on the specific needs of individual applications and thousands of devices can be managed from a single virtual interface.

 Amid the rapid adoption of cloud-based applications and services, a significant portion of corporate traffic is already moving over the public Internet instead of remaining inside a company’s WAN – whether based on MPLS or otherwise.
 SD-WAN can interface with many Internet and WAN circuits at once to dynamically route traffic across the best circuit.
 It monitors the quality of connections and the speed at which a specific type of traffic will reach its destination when traveling over a given route.